vim-scripts/Format-Helper/doc/README.txt

 * Detail:

     [range] - same usage as Statistics.
-    {format} - includes three segments: a presegment, a question mark ('?'), and a postsegment.
+    {format} - includes three segments: a presegment, a number or a question mark ('?'), and a postsegment.
 You can set presegment and postsegment to any style you like.
-The '?' means list index.
+If a number is located in between presegment and postsegment, then the first index of number list is set to the number.
+Otherwise, if a qusetion mark is located there, script will automatically acquire the last index of previous number list and continue with it.

+* NOTE:

+    (1) If a question mark is neighboring with numbers in a style, the index will be continued with previous list.

 * Control parameters: some global variables to control format effect